chadmcrowell/k8s-up-and-running/kubectl/cheat-sheet.md

 # verify version of kubeadm
 kubeadm version

+# view all default values that kubeadm uses to initialize the cluster (with kubeadm init)
+kubeadm config print init-defaults

 # print the join command to join more nodes to the kubeadm cluster
 sudo kubeadm token create --print-join-command